mhBrice/thermophilization/ms/revision/ms_revised.md

 This temporal ß diversity varies from 0 (community compositions at $t_1$ and
 $t_2$ are exactly the same) to 1 (communities have no shared species).
-The use of this dissimilarity index enabled us to decompose the compositional change into relative gains ($C/(A+B+C)$) and losses ($B/(A+B+C)$) in tree abundances \textcolor{blue}{(Fig. S3)}.
+The use of this dissimilarity index enabled us to decompose the compositional change into relative gains ($C/(A+B+C)$) and losses ($B/(A+B+C)$) in tree abundances **(Fig. S3)**.
 Throughout this paper, gains and losses refer to these relative metrics.

 This additive framework allowed us to partition further the different components contributing to ß diversity.
 Temporal dissimilarity in tree community can be decomposed into the dissimilarity (gains and losses) of different species groups of interest, here boreal, pioneer and temperate species (Table S1).
-The temporal dissimilarity of a given group, for instance boreal, relative to all species is simply: $\beta_{boreal} = (B_{boreal}+C_{boreal})/(A+B+C)$, with
+The temporal dissimilarity of a given group, for instance boreal, relative to all species is
+simply: $\beta_{boreal} = (B_{boreal}+C_{boreal})/(A+B+C)$, with $(A+B+C)$ the
-$(A+B+C)$ the denominator computed over all tree species.
-As a consequence,
+denominator computed over all tree species.
+As a consequence, ß can be decomposed as follows:

 $\beta = \beta_{boreal} + \beta_{pioneer} + \beta_{temperate}$

-### Assessing relative importances of drivers of community changes
+### Assessing the relative importance of drivers of community changes

-\textcolor{blue}{We evaluated the effects of multiple drivers on temporal ß, gains and losses using multiple regressions, in combination with variation partitioning analyses [@borcard_partialling_1992; @peres-neto_variation_2006].
-For these analyses, we used a logit transformation $y'=log(y/(1-y))$ of the response variables (ß, gains, losses) because they were all in the standard unit range [0, 1].}
+**We evaluated the effects of multiple drivers on temporal ß, gains and losses using multiple regressions, in combination with variation partitioning analyses [@borcard_partialling_1992; @peres-neto_variation_2006].
+For these analyses, we used a logit transformation $y'=log(y/(1-y))$ of the response variables (ß, gains, losses) as they were all in the standard unit range [0, 1].**

-\textcolor{blue}{In order to quantify the variation explained by climate change and disturbances, while controlling for the baseline climate gradient and different time intervals, we classified our predictor variables into three subsets: baseline conditions, climate change and disturbances (Table 1).} We then generated global \textcolor{blue}{regression} models predicting ß, gains and losses, for each of the three subsets. \textcolor{blue}{We also tested relevant interactions between disturbance and climate predictors: Natural (old and recent) $\times$
+**In order to quantify the variation explained by climate change and disturbances, while controlling for the baseline climate gradient and different time intervals, we classified our predictor variables into three
+subsets: baseline conditions, climate change and disturbances (see Table 1).**
+We then generated **regression** models predicting ß, gains and losses, for each of the three subsets. **We also tested relevant interactions between disturbance and climate predictors: Natural (old and recent) $\times$ $\Delta$CMI and Natural (old and recent) $\times$
-$\Delta$CMI and Natural (old and recent) $\times$ $\Delta$Temp, because drought and heat stress can increase natural disturbance frequency; Harvest (old and recent) $\times$ $\Delta$Temp), because the effect of harvest was hypothesized to be influenced by warmer temperatures.} A forward selection of explanatory variables based on two stopping criteria [significance level $\alpha$ and global
-$R^2_{adj}$; @blanchet_forward_2008] was performed to obtain parsimonious regression models for each of the three subsets.
+$\Delta$Temp, because drought and heat stress can increase natural disturbance frequency; Harvest (old and recent) $\times$ $\Delta$Temp), because the effect of harvest was hypothesized to be influenced by warmer temperatures.** A forward selection of explanatory variables based on two stopping criteria [significance level $\alpha$ and global $R^2_{adj}$; @blanchet_forward_2008] was performed to obtain parsimonious regression models for each of the three subsets.
 The predictors had been previously standardized to *z*-scores to allow comparison of their slope coefficients.
 We also ensured that residuals met the assumptions of normality and homoscedasticity.

 We assessed the unique contributions of each predictor subset (baseline conditions, climate change and disturbances) as well as their shared effect on forest community changes using variation partitioning analysis on the parsimonious regression models.

 ### Functional index of community change

+To test whether or not climate warming contributed to community changes, **we examined the temporal changes in the distribution of species temperature values within every plot.
+We quantified such changes by the shift in the mean [Community Temperature Index or CTI; @devictor_birds_2008], as well as the lower 10^th^ percentile and the upper 90th percentile of this plot-level distribution [@de_frenne_microclimate_2013].**

-To test whether or not climate warming contributed to community changes, we combined climate and tree occurrence data to measure a Community Temperature Index (CTI) from species temperature distributions [@devictor_birds_2008].
-Specifically, we overlaid interpolated climate data [mean annual temperature averages for 1970–2000 at a spatial resolution of 1 km^2^, available online http://worldclim.org/version2; @fick_worldclim_2017] and occurrence data from multiple forest inventory databases of eastern North America (collected in the QUICC-FOR project; https://github.com/QUICC-FOR) for all studied tree species.
+**To compute these metrics, we first combined climate and tree occurrence data to obtain species temperature distributions.** Specifically, we overlaid interpolated climate data [mean annual temperature averages for 1970–2000 at a spatial resolution of 1 km^2^, available online http://worldclim.org/version2;
+@fick_worldclim_2017] and occurrence data from multiple forest inventory databases of eastern North America (collected in the QUICC-FOR project;
+https://github.com/QUICC-FOR) for the focal species.
 The mean annual temperature for each occurrence was extracted to infer species temperature distributions.
-The mean of these temperature values was used as a proxy for species thermal preference (Species Temperature Index, STI, in Celsius; Table S1).
-For each plot in each time period, CTI was then calculated as the mean of the STI values weighted by the abundances of the species present in that plot.
-To evaluate the directionality of the changes in communities between the historical ($t_1$) and contemporary ($t_2$) periods, we computed the temporal shift in CTI per decade:
+**Following @devictor_birds_2008**, we used the mean of these temperature values as a proxy for species thermal preference (Species Temperature Index, STI, in Celsius; Table S1).
+For each plot in each time period, the CTI was then calculated as the mean of the STI values weighted by the abundances of the species present in that plot.

+**Following @de_frenne_microclimate_2013, we computed the 10^th^ and 90^th^
+percentiles of the plot-level temperature distributions, which correspond to the cold and warm tails of the distribution.
+To do so, for every plot and every species, we sampled 1000 temperature values per individual from the species' temperature distribution.
+The plot-level temperature distributions corresponds to the combination of the temperature values for all individuals in a given plot.
+From these distributions, which accounted for species composition and their relative abundances, we computed the 10^th^ and 90^th^ percentiles.**
+Note that contrary to @de_frenne_microclimate_2013, we used the entire distribution for each species instead of modeling species thermal response curves because numerous species distributions were not Gaussian.

+To evaluate the directionality of the changes in communities between the historical ($t_1$) and contemporary ($t_2$) periods, we computed the temporal shift in the mean CTI, the cold tail and the warm tail (in °C per decade) as
+follows:

 $\Delta CTI = \frac{CTI_{t2} - CTI_{t1}}{t_2 - t_1} \times 10$

+The shifts in the cold and warm tails were computed in the same way as for the shifts in mean CTI.
 A positive value of $\Delta$CTI indicates an overall thermophilization of the tree community in degrees per decade.

-To evaluate whether community thermophilization was caused by decreases of cold-adapted species or increases of warm-adapted species, \textcolor{blue}{we generated a plot-level distribution of species temperature values and quantified the shift in the first 10th percentile and in the upper 90th percentile of this distribution [see Fig. 1 in @de_frenne_microclimate_2013].
-To do so, for each individual of each species present in a plot, we sampled 1000 values from the species' temperature distribution and combined the sampled values to obtain a plot-level temperature distribution.} Contrary to @de_frenne_microclimate_2013, we used the entire distribution for each species instead of modeling species thermal response curves because numerous species distributions were not Gaussian. \textcolor{blue}{Then, we calculated the 10^th^ and 90^th^ percentiles of the plot-level temperature distributions, which correspond respectively to the cold and warm tails of the distribution.
-The shifts in the cold and warm tails were computed in the same way as for the shifts in mean CTI.} A positive shift of the cold tail indicates a decrease of cold-adapted species, while a positive shift of the warm tail indicates an increase of warm-adapted species; both result in thermophilization.
+A positive shift of the cold tail indicates a decrease of cold-adapted species, while a positive shift of the warm tail indicates an increase of warm-adapted species; both result in thermophilization.

 We also quantified how each species contributed to $\Delta$CTI through gain or loss in abundances.
-Species contributions were assessed following these steps: for each species, 1) we replaced its abundance at $t_2$ by its abundance at $t_1$, as if this species abundance had not changed over time; 2) we computed a new CTI<sub>t2</sub>'; 3) then we calculated $\Delta$CTI' using CTI<sub>t2</sub>' and CTI<sub>t1</sub> as above; and finally 4) we measured the difference between
-$\Delta$CTI' and $\Delta$CTI in each plot.
+Species contributions were assessed following these steps: for each species, (1) we replaced its abundance at $t_2$ by its abundance at
+$t_1$, as if this species abundance had not changed over time; (2) we computed a new CTI~t2~'; (3) then we calculated $\Delta$CTI' using CTI~t2~' and CTI~t1~ as above; and (4) we measured the difference between $\Delta$CTI' and $\Delta$CTI in each plot.
 A positive value indicates that the change (gain or loss) of a given species abundance increases thermophilization in a plot.
-We also determined the role of species gains and losses in
-$\Delta$CTI by averaging their contributions for plots where they increased and where they decreased.
+Then, we determined the role of species gains and losses in $\Delta$CTI by averaging their contributions for plots where they increased and where they decreased.

 To test the hypothesis that community changes are resulting from post-disturbance succession, we collected traits about species shade tolerance